ATournel/Little-Dungeon/README.md

    I used inheritance not to repeat code for similar classes, like Hero class and Foe class both inherit from the Character class.
    It also has the following classes:
      - Chest: randomly found after each fight, this class determines wich possible loot to get in a regular or boss chest
-     - Room: 10 pregenerated rooms with 1, 2 or 3 foes in it
+     - Room: used to create 10 pregenerated rooms with 1, 2 or 3 foes in it
      - BigTexts: where I wrote all the methods containing long texts
      - Magic: to manage the five different kinds of hero magics in the game
      - Weapon: to create the equipable weapons for the Hero